 The Committed amount is a combination of the Purchased spend, as well as the Approved spend.
 Therefore, the Committed amount will also update as Requests are approved.

 We can see that for account code 3000, $35,000.00 of the Pending spend has become Approved spend, and is also reflected within the Committed amount.

 After approved items are added to a Purchase Order, Approved spend becomes Purchased.
 We can now see that there is $15,000.00 of Purchased spend, and the Approved spend reflects the $20,000.00 that has been approved, but not yet purchased.

-For both, we can see that the total amount taken out of the budget is the same, and both are sitting at $1,899.85 / $10,000.00.
-Procurify displays budgets in this way to prevent overspending.
+For both of the "Approved Spend" and "Purchased Spend" examples, we can see that the total amount Committed to the Budget is the same, and both are sitting at $35,000.00 / $84,000.00.